short stories for our fractured minds

 Now it was time to dose the animal.
 She pulled the liquid amphetamine up into her syringe and tapped the end against the aquarium glass next to the scrambling, confused, four-legged octopus.
 It twisted its eye up to peer at her.

 When the chemicals hit its bloodstream, the octopus started darting feverishly from end to end of the aquarium.
 Ezzy dropped the empty syringe onto the surgical platter and lay back against her bench.
 Now she would wait for the animal's nervous system to come back to equilibrium.

-The operating webcam turned back on twelve minutes after the last dissection was already finished.
+Back in her lab, Ezzy turned her operating webcam back on.
 The poor octopus body was still bobbing at the top of the aquarium.
-Ezzy was too focused on the surgery to even bother putting it to sleep after it had given up its arms to her.
+Ezzy had been too focused on the surgery to even bother putting it to sleep after it had given up its arms to her.

 She was sewing the arms into an array of microchips while the octopus watched her.

 The octopus is the only living being that has its consciousness broadly distributed across multiple parts of its body.
 In this way, the octopus embodies 8 separate minds housed physically at the base of each of its arms.
 Each is connected through a narrow band of nerves, through which they communicate like separate consciousnesses speaking in an almost instantaneous language.